 Considering CO2 has a positive impact on controlling the energy consumed by the EDI module.
 When an Arium® system is started up, iJust uses the manually saved CO2 value to quickly regulate the current input to an optimal value.
-If the CO2 value is not saved, it will take several hours until the EDI module can operate at an optimal energy level.
-As a result, the module will consume more energy during this time.
+If the CO2 value is not saved, it will take several

-Salt Rejection Rate (Retention Rate)
+Salt Rejection Rate (Retention Rate)2